 - Mahone Middle School Environmental Club work with children to make recycled crafts

 - Technical Building/ Service Building Intersection.
 Identifying the fish of Lake Michigan—an interactive children’s program presented by the Kenosha Public Museum.
-Also a children’s recycling activity with informational handouts to take home
+Also a children’s recycling activity with informational handouts to take home.

-- Kids pedal power—generate electricity by pedaling a bike
+- Kids pedal power—generate electricity by pedaling a bike (also at intersection of Tech building and Service)

 Center for Sustainable Living (up the hill - in the barn)